 A solar photovoltaic (PV) system can generate power to run any electric appliance or system in your home.
 More specifically, you can install a solar heating system for your water.

-It depends on your home's location and what type of panels you're installing.
-Farmington can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.
+It depends on your location and what type of panels you're installing.
+Farmington can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.

-The type of solar panels you have will have specific maintenance steps to follow.
-Regardless of type, you should clean your panels regularly and inspect them for damage.
-Full-service solar contractors in the Farmington area offer multipoint maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+The specific types of maintenance you need will depend on the type of panels you're using.
+Regardless of type, you should inspect your panels for damage and clean them regularly.
+Many solar contractors in the Farmington area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.